-'Cockayne Blues: Economics as Speculative Fiction,' Strange Economics, ed.
+'Cockayne Blues: Economics as Speculative Fiction,' in Strange Economics, ed.
 David Schulz (Toronto SFFW, 2018).
 Afterword.

-'All in a Day’s Play: Fuzzy and Forceful Gamification in the Work of Iain M. Banks': chapter in The Science Fiction of Iain M. Banks, ed.
-Esther MacCallum-Stewart, Nick Hubble, and Joseph Norman (Glyphi 2018).
+'All in a Day’s Play: Fuzzy and Forceful Gamification in the Work of Iain M. Banks' in The Science Fiction of Iain M. Banks, ed.
+Esther MacCallum-Stewart, Nick Hubble, and Joseph Norman (Glyphi, 2018).
 Chapter.

 With Polina Levontin, John Mumford, and Nasir Warfa: ‘Lone Wolf Bioterrorists and the Trajectory of Apocalyptic Narratives' (Vector Online, Winter 2017).
 Working paper.

 'Chaoplexity: The Science and Science Fiction of Contemporary Warfare' (Vector, Winter 2010).
 Working paper.